 The Warm-Up: Audio Visual Technology for the Masses

-The main stages and rooms are set up, and you’re starting to feel confident about the direction of your event.
+The main stages and meeting rooms are set up, and you’re starting to feel confident about the direction of your event.
 Now is an important time to remember that your attendees aren’t just interacting with audio-visual technology in sit-and-watch sessions, speeches, and classes – they’ve all come with their own technology, such as smartphones, tablets, and laptops, ready to hashtag, post, and share.
 The better they’re able to use those tech tools, the better your event will look to potential attendees for next year’s event on social media.
 Leverage the latest technology that’s available and take your event to the next level.
 Below, a glossary of the tools of the trade to keep top of mind when orchestrating your next corporate event:

-Video Conferencing / Live Streaming: Advances in audio-visual technology for events have enabled organizers to reach bigger audiences than ever before, even if they aren’t physically present.
+- Video Conferencing / Live Streaming: Advances in audio-visual technology for events have enabled organizers to reach bigger audiences than ever before, even if they aren’t physically present.
 “Streaming” technology refers to combinations of components that record and broadcast a live feed or audio and video to the internet as it’s physically happening elsewhere.
 This can be used to send out an event session to members across the world, or to bring a guest speaker onto an event screen for a local audience if he or she is unable to physically attend.
 Holding a video conference allows participants from all over to communicate with each other in real-time through sound and vision.
 Some events even use these methods to monetize their sessions by streaming individual informative sessions and offering certification classes afterwards.

-Wireless Microphones: While this term is a little self-explanatory, many event organizers incorrectly believe that individual presenters and speakers are the only ones that need wireless microphones.
+- Wireless Microphones: While this term is a little self-explanatory, many event organizers incorrectly believe that individual presenters and speakers are the only ones that need wireless microphones.
 Audience interactions drive engagement at events, so in addition to the familiar tiny mic clip / battery belt clip combinations, be sure that you have a wireless microphone option that can be passed through the audience for questions and comments that all can listen and respond to.
 Encouraging communication from both sides is extremely important for engagement and collaboration.

 The Main Event: Audio Visual Equipment Done Right

-Scenario 3): “The speaker was able to relax and connect with the audience because he knew he could rely on the AV technician to follow the cue-to-cue faithfully.”
+Scenario 3: “The speaker was able to relax and connect with the audience because he knew he could rely on the audio visual technician to follow the cue-to-cue faithfully.”